CAAPIM/apim-charts/charts/portal/README.md

 ## Introduction
 This Chart deploys the Layer7 API Developer Portal on a Kubernetes Cluster using the Helm Package Manager.

+## Release Notes

+## 2.3.11 General Updates
+- Added a preflight check (initContainer) for the core apim/ingress deployment
+  - This resolves a race condition that occurs on slower hardware where apim/ingress starts before other dependent services are ready.
+  - This is ***enabled by default***.
+    - This only gets added when you install the Chart.
+      - A Helm upgrade will ***NOT*** restart the apim deployment if you have already installed the Chart and are upgrading to this version.
+      - A Helm upgrade will restart the apim deployment if you installed from this version and upgrade the Chart.
+    - If you wish to disable this, set apim.preflightCheck.enabled to false
+    ```
+    apim:
+      ...
+      preflightCheck:
+        enabled: true
+      ...
+    ```

-## 2.4.2 General Updates
+## 2.3.10 General Updates
 - This new version of the chart supports API Portal 5.3.1
 - Removed PSSG container
-- Upgrade to 2.4.2 is only supported from 2.3.8 chart version as per the Portal version.
+- Upgrade to 2.3.10 is only supported from 2.3.8 chart version as per the Portal version.
 ## 2.3.9 General Updates
 - This new version of the chart supports API Portal 5.3
 - Upgrade to 2.3.9 is only supported from 2.3.4 chart version as per the Portal version.